 Contact Ellen Voie

 Ellen holds a private pilot certificate and a motorcycle license.
-She is a member of Women In Aviation International and recently became the proud owner of a Cessna 172 Skyhawk.
+She is a member of Women In Aviation International and owns a Cessna 172 Skyhawk single engine airplane.
 In 2010 she started jumping out of airplanes (with a parachute) and is enjoying the skydiving experience.